Natural gas is an abundant resource. It’s also cleaner and cheaper than other fossil fuels, such as oil and coal.

-And energy companies are investing billions of dollars in building liquefaction facilities in hopes of cashing in on the growth of international liquefied natural gas (LNG) demand.
-Here’s a look at what’s ahead for the sector and what companies are in the best positions to cash in on this trend.
+Energy companies are investing billions of dollars in building liquefaction facilities in hopes of cashing in on the growing international demand for liquefied natural gas (LNG).
+Here’s a look at what’s ahead for the sector and the companies in the best position to cash in on the growing global LNG demand.

-Several companies are investing to meet this future need by not only exploring for more natural gas resources but also developing LNG export and import infrastructure.
-Those investments could pay big dividends for LNG-focused companies, provided demand grows as expected and pricing stays attractive.
+Several companies are investing to meet future needs.
+They are exploring for more natural gas resources and also developing LNG export and import infrastructure.
+The investments could pay big dividends for LNG-focused companies, provided the demand grows as expected and pricing stays attractive.

 Many of the world’s largest LNG producers are state-controlled companies.
-Qatargas, which is owned by the government of Qatar, is the world’s largest LNG producer.
+Qatargas, owned by the government of Qatar, is the world’s largest LNG producer.

-However, while state-owned companies are a force in the LNG market, they’re not alone, as several publicly traded energy companies rank among the LNG market’s biggest producers.
-Here are three top options for investors to consider:
+Although state-owned companies are a force in the LNG market, they’re not alone.
+Several publicly traded energy companies rank among the LNG sector’s biggest producers.
+Here are five top LNG stocks for investors to consider: